Baul: Concepts and practices

+Musical asceticism

 Baul music celebrates celestial love, but does this in very earthy terms, as in declarations of love by the Baul for his bosh-tomi or lifemate.

 With such a liberal interpretation of love, it is only natural that Baul devotional music transcends religion and some of the most famous baul composers, such as Lalon, criticised the superficiality of religious divisions:

 Everyone asks: "Lalan, what's your religion in this world?"

 Lalan answers: "How does religion look?

 I've never laid eyes on it.